nguyenngocbaocmt02/BOSS/README.md

 Check out the script(`./ImageGeneration/scripts/evaluate_after_finetuning.sh`).

-### Finetuning (Using LoRA) ###
+### Finetuning using LoRA ###

 Check out the script(`./ImageGeneration/scripts/test_lora/boss_lora.sh`) and check out the script (`./ImageGeneration/scripts/test_lora/evaluate_after_finetuning_lora.sh`) for evaluating fine-tuned models incorporating LoRA.

 ### Other options ###

 This repository is extended to finetune EDM models from [Elucidating the Design Space of Diffusion-Based Generative Models (EDM)](https://github.com/NVlabs/edm).
 Check other folders in scripts for more details.

 ## Acknowledgments ##